Copyright Silhouette School 2016. Powered by Blogger.

 silhouette fonts, silhouette cameo fonts, silhouette font, identify fonts, commercial use fonts

-After you have the file location, you can click "Continue".
-Now, one thing I'd like to point out, if you have a dark background, then you'll want to select that option before moving on.
+If you have a dark background, then you'll want to select that option before moving on.
 Just something to keep in mind.

-Once your photo us uploaded to the website, the image will be broken down to highlight the individual characters.
-This is how the software will identify the font.
-Under each letter image, you'll type in the corresponding letter with the appropriate capitalization.
+Once your photo is uploaded to the website, the image will be broken down to highlight the individual characters.
+You'll have several screens to go through.

 silhouette fonts, silhouette cameo fonts, silhouette font, identify fonts, commercial use fonts